Updated June 12, 2023

 What is a Project Charter?

-A Project Charter, as known as a project definition document or a reference for authority document, is a statement that clearly states the scope, goals, objectives, and the teams involved in the project.
+A Project Charter, a project definition document or a reference for authority document, is a statement that clearly states the scope, goals, objectives, and the teams involved in the project.

 While outlining the project objectives, a project charter provides the following major functions: